 The Bottom Line

-Planting the right trees near your house can be a joy.
+Planting the suitable trees near your house can be a joy.
 The trees you pick add beauty, shade, and value to your home.
 Carefully picked trees are also good for the earth.
 Plant with care and enjoy a better home!